CopBoat/tetris/README.md

 - Move Down / Soft Drop: Down Arrow / Dpad Down
 - Rotate: Up Arrow / X button (Button West)
 - Hard Drop: Space Bar / A button (Button South)

+## Installation
+Grab one of the releases or compile it yourself with the instructions below!

+### Build Instructions
+1. Clone the repo 'git clone https://github.com/CopBoat/tetris.git'
+2. In the project root, create a build folder 'mkdir build'
+3. Enter the build folder 'cd build'
+4. Use CMake to generate a make file for your system (Windows, Linux, etc.) 'cmake ..'
+5. Use the Makefile 'cmake --build .'
+6. Enjoy your executable.
+Dependencies are embeded so you can move it wherever you like 😁

+## Resources
+- [The Tetris Wiki](https://tetris.wiki/Tetris.wiki): Guidlines and general information
+- [Lazy Foo' Productions SDL3 Tutorial Series](https://lazyfoo.net/tutorials/SDL3/index.php): A great series of lessons, to which he suggested creating tetris after completing.
+This project was built from the true type/animation lesson as a base.